 1. Logitech MK550 Ergonomic Wave Keyboard

-The Logitech Wireless Wave looks like no other ergonomic keyboard on the market, but that willingness to break rules also makes it a contender for the best ergonomic keyboard anywhere.
+The Logitech Wireless Wave looks like no other ergonomic keyboard on the market, but that willingness to break rules also makes it a contender for the best ergonomic keyboard on the market.
 Currently available on Amazon for a little less than $50, this ergonomic keyboard also comes with a matching mouse, making it one of the best deals we've found.

-And comfort is a high priority with this keyboard.
-The Constant Curve layout more naturally conforms to the posture of normal people, and the integrated, cushioned palm rest feels great when you need a little rest.
+Comfort is a high priority with this keyboard.
+The Constant Curve layout more naturally conforms to the body's natural posture, and the integrated, cushioned palm rest feels great when you need a little break.
 There are even three height adjustment settings on this ergonomic keyboard so that you can adjust it in a way that fits the height and angle of your desk.

-The ergonomic design of the Matias isn't quite as unique as the Ergonomic Wave design that Logitech promotes, but it's dramatic.
+The ergonomic design of the Freestyle2 isn't quite as unique as the Ergonomic Wave design that Logitech promotes, but it's dramatic.
 Fortunately, it's also highly effective.
 The split keyboard format helps you more readily position your keyboard in a way that's comfortable for you while still providing you with easy access to all of the keys so you can count on more efficient typing.
+It also offers adjustable tenting to keep your forearms in a neutral position, therefore minimizing strain.

 3. Fellowes Microban Split Design Keyboard